Bianca-Pasat/MOI/docs/source/integration.rst

 Necessary inputs
 ----------------

-The pipeline gives the possibility to integrate simultaneously different types of omics data.
+The pipeline can be used to integrate simultaneously different types of omics data.

-The method we currently provide is MCIA (Multiple Co-Inertia Analysis).
+The method we currently provide is Multiple Co-Inertia Analysis (MCIA).

 You can either run MCIA with your own data or choose this module as an additional step on your analyses.
 Check